petey3/cocoapods-introduction/README.md

 - These notes are just slightly modified from Logan's https://gist.github.com/LoganWright/5aa9b3deb71e9de628ba
 - The dank grape gif is a masterpiece that belongs to FoxADHD

-## Follow Up Exercise
+# Follow Up Excercise - Using Cocoapods

+### Overview:
 Make sure you know how to use cocoapods!
 To test this knowledge, add a pod to this project and leverage what it has to offer.

+### Getting Started:
+1. Clone repository (or continue working off your previously cloned repo).
+2. Create a new branch off master and name the branch according to the form {name}/cocoapods-exercise  (e.g. epeterson/cocoapods-exercise).

-### Procedure:
+### Your Task:
-1. Fork this repository if you have not already done so.
-2. Add this pod to your project: https://github.com/cbpowell/MarqueeLabel
+1. Add this pod to your project: https://github.com/cbpowell/MarqueeLabel
-3. Add a marquee'd label to the primary View Controller such that the following is true
+2. Add a marquee'd label to the primary View Controller such that the following is true
  * The marquee's label’s text should begin flush to the left side of the label
  * The marquee scroll should wrap around to its original position after scrolling through the text (traveling left)
  * The marquee's animation curve is EASE IN / EASE OUT
  * The marquee scrolls at 30 pixels per second
  * The marquee will only scroll after being tapped by the user
- * The marquee's text is as follows: `According to all known laws of aviation, there is no way a bee should be able to fly.
+ * The marquee's text is as follows: "According to all known laws of aviation, there is no way a bee should be able to fly.
 Its wings are too small to get its fat little body off the ground.
-The bee, of course, flies anyway because bees don't care what humans think is impossible.`
+The bee, of course, flies anyway because bees don't care what humans think is impossible."
  * There is a 10 pixel buffer between the last character in the label and the first one
-4. Submit your code to the instructor
+3. Open up a Pull Request to be reviewed by your instructor